jja08111/markdown-toolbar-compose/README.md

 # Example

 Pass the `TextFieldValue` to the argument.
-You can customize icons by using the `iconBuilder`.
+You can customize icons by using the `icons`.

 ```kotlin
 var textFieldValue by remember { mutableStateOf(TextFieldValue()) }